-- 1. Did you report annually to the community on the commitments made in your current Management Plan.
+- 1. Do you meet your legal responsibility to report annually to the community on your community forest's performance on the commitments made in the Management Plan?
 Yes/No - 2.
-Select from the list, all of the various strategies you employ to share information and report to to the local community.
-Tick all that apply. - 3.
-The number of in-kind and volunteer hours contributed to community accountability activities.
+Select from the list, all of the various strategies you employ to share information and report to the local community.
+Tick all that apply.

+3. The number of in-kind and volunteer hours contributed to community accountability activities.

 - 1. Answer Yes/No to annual reporting to the community. - 2.
 The survey will provide a list of potential strategies & tools used to communicate the community forest's performance on the commitments made in the Management plan.
-Tick all that apply.
+Tick all that apply. - 3.
+Provide the volunteer and in-kind hours contributed to community accountability during the reporting period.